sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 # Testing Alexa Skill

-Beside the **Alexa Service Simulator** you can easily enable testing with your device and start talking to Alexa while deploying a new version of your Lambda function.
+Beside the **Alexa Service Simulator**, you can easily enable testing with your device and start talking to Alexa while deploying a new version of your Lambda function.

 ![Alexa Skill Testing on your Echo device](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/skill_test.png)

 The last two steps in the Amazon wizard will cover *Publishing Information* about your skill if you plan to release it to the Alexa Skill Store.
-As long as you are just testing a Skill this is not needed and you are all setup with the basics for developing your own Alexa Skill.
+As long as you are just testing a Skill, this is not needed and you are all setup with the basics for developing your own Alexa Skill.
 Have fun!

 All code needed for this example is available on GitHub of course!
 Check out my [alexa-example-skill](https://github.com/sbstjn/alexa-example-skill) repository!
 There are a couple of [frameworks](https://github.com/amzn/alexa-skills-kit-js) and [toolkits](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) which offer a good starting point for your Skill development as you are now familiar with all the basic setup.